 NASA’s official budget appropriations for the entire organization from 1960 to 1973, including work after the final Apollo mission, was $56.6 billion.
 Of this, the Apollo Program cost 34%: $19.4 billion.

 Adjusted for inflation to 2008, NASA’s entire budget for this period was about $363 billion.
 Some of the work for Apollo began in 1959.
 The last Apollo mission flew in 1972.
-NASA provides data for 1960-1973 to represent Apollo as these were the years which had Budget Appropriations specific to Apollo.
+NASA provides data for 1960-1973 to represent Apollo as these were the years that had Budget Appropriations specific to Apollo.

 The US annual federal outlays (the amount of money the country spends per year, which is typically more than our budget) from 1959 to 1972 totaled $1.9 trillion US dollars.
-Converting these outlays from each of their years to an inflation adjusted 2008 total brings the outlays to $11.9 trillion.
+Converting these outlays from each of their years to an inflation-adjusted 2008 total brings the outlays to $11.9 trillion.

 NASA represented roughly 2.2% of the total US federal outlays from 1959 to 1972.
 The Apollo project in the same timeframe accounted for about 50% of NASA’s budget or just 1.1% of US total federal outlays during this timeframe.